9 Myths About Men and Hereditary Cancer

 True or false?
-Men don’t need genetic testing since hereditary cancer risks only impact women.
+Men don’t need genetic testing since only women can have a hereditary risk to develop cancer.

-Here are eight more FALSE myths about men and genetic testing:
+Here are 9 more FALSE ideas about men and genetic testing:

 Photo by Sascha Kohlmann, via Flickr